 Maybe you want to automate a query on a government website so you can spend more time playing Tetris.
 Maybe you want to remotely command your office’s high-tech espresso machine to start up so that it pours as soon as you walk over there.
 Or maybe you feel clinically depressed every morning you arrive at work and want to write a script that tells a new joke whenever you log in.
 Whatever it is, be creative and ambitious, and don’t underestimate what can be accomplished with a little effort, Google, and Stack Overflow.

-Tune in next week for a walkthrough of the general process of completing a solo programming project.
-In the mean time, best of luck, be sure to subscribe, and feel free to comment or email me with any questions or suggestions.
+If you enjoyed this post be sure to subscribe, and feel free to comment or email me with any questions or suggestions.